 - Fourth-party logistics companies can effectively coordinate the activities of third-party logistics providers.

-- 4PLs are often a separate entity established as a joint venture or long-term contract between a primary client and one or more partners, while third-party logistics is more focused on one-off transactions.
+- 4PLs are often separate entities established as joint ventures or long-term contracts between a primary client and one or more partners, while third-party logistics is more focused on one-off transactions.

 - 4PLs maintain a single point of contact for every business’ supply chain.
 In contrast, with third-party logistics, companies often must take care of certain aspects of the supply process internally.

 There are a variety of services offered by both these logistics providers.
 4PL services include Freight sourcing strategies, Logistics strategy, Consultancy, Analysis of transportation expenses, Analysis of carrier performance, etc. 3PLs’ services include Inventory storage, Customs brokerage, Freight forwarding, etc.